Time Out says

 Impressed, we move on to El Jolgorio Tepeztate ($188), made from a giant agave that takes more than 30 years to mature.
 There’s only one bottle of El Jorgorio in the entire bar and although far from cheap, this second mezcal is also excellent.
 The flavour is intense – full of bell peppers and caper berries – but it’s a smooth drink, provoking no recoil.
 The more you imbibe the more it mellows, giving way to a rich, long finish.

 We finish off with a cocktail.
-The Caffeinated Negroni ($100) is a mix of Don Amado Rustico Mezcal, Master’s gin, coffee and infused Mancino Bianco vermouth and Aperol.
-Good for those who find the standard negroni too harsh, this is a surprisingly smooth variant where the coffee lingers pleasantly in the background.
+The Caffeinated Negroni ($120) is a mix of Don Amado Rustico Mezcal, Master’s gin, coffee and infused Mancino Bianco vermouth and Aperol.
+Good for those who find the standard Negroni too harsh, this is a surprisingly smooth variant where the coffee lingers pleasantly in the background.

-Hong Kong may not be ready for Coa.
 Its in-depth focus on mezcal and tequila is commendable, though whether residents take to it and the high price of certain rare bottles remains to be seen.
-It would be a shame if it failed because Coa offers something genuinely new in its in-depth approach to mezcal.
+Coa offers something genuinely new in its in-depth approach to mezcal.
 It’s a spirit of great complexity that deserves greater recognition – and Coa is certainly the best place in Hong Kong to appreciate it.

 |Opening hours:||Tue-Sat 4pm-1am, Sun 3pm-12am|